Florida strawberries can be planted in home gardens beginning in the fall and enjoyed through the winter and spring.

 Disease & Pests

-Using healthy transplants is one of the best defense strategies for keeping diseases and pests from destroying your strawberries.
+Using healthy transplants is one of the best defense strategies for warding off diseases and pests when growing strawberries.
 Purchase plants from reputable nurseries or garden centers.

 Most diseases on leaves, flowers, or fruits can be controlled with fungicides for home garden use.
 Make sure the label specifies that it can be used on strawberries and follow all label directions.
 Be sure to remove dead and diseased leaves from the plants to reduce infection.